-7. Ethiopia's humanitarian outlook is challenging, with over 21.4 million people requiring humanitarian assistance in 2024.
+7. Ethiopia's humanitarian outlook is challenging, with over 19 million people requiring humanitarian assistance in 2025.
 The country is host to approximately 1 million refugees from neighbouring countries, further constraining available resources.
-The crisis in the northern regions, specifically in the Tigray, Amhara and Afar regions, has impacted 14.8 million people, resulting in the displacement of more than 4.6 million people.
+The crisis in the northern regions of Ethiopia, has impacted 14.8 million people, resulting in the displacement of more than 4.6 million people.
 This displacement has severely limited access to sexual and reproductive health and rights (SRHR) services, clinical management of rape and mental health support in affected communities.
 Moreover, referral systems for emergency obstetric and newborn care services have been disrupted, leading to increased rates of preventable maternal and newborn morbidity and mortality.